stream2stream/arrakis_v3/README.md

 # Bonds Management Application

 This repository contains our final capstone training project for a bond management system.
+This applications runs on an in-memory H2 database alogn with a Java based Springboot middleware.
+The frontend is based on React mainly using Material UI components.

 # Let's get the back-end running!